Revisiting Visual Understanding in Multimodal Reasoning through a Lens of Image Perturbation: Introduction

 \section{Introduction}

-Recent advances in multimodal large language models (MLLMs) have demonstrated impressive capabilities in understanding and reasoning about visual information~\cite{liu2023llava, zhu2023minigpt, li2023blip, wei2023instructiongpt, wang2024qwen2vl}.
-However, their performance on complex mathematical reasoning tasks remains suboptimal, particularly when visual elements play a crucial role in problem-solving.
-While significant progress has been made in developing specialized datasets~\cite{gao2023g, zhang2024mavis, dong2024insight} and training approaches~\cite{meng2025mmeureka, peng2025lmmr1, deng2025openvlthinker, wei2025advancing, wei2025unsupervised} for multimodal mathematical reasoning, there has been relatively little focus on how visual information is processed~\cite{hao2023mixgen} and integrated during reasoning.
+Recent advances in multimodal large language models (MLLMs) have led to impressive capabilities in vision-language understanding and reasoning ~\cite{liu2023llava, zhu2023minigpt, li2023blip, wei2023instructiongpt, wang2024qwen2vl}.
+Yet, their performance on math-centric reasoning tasks remains unsatisfactory, especially when visual information such as diagrams, charts, or spatial layouts is essential for problem-solving.
+Prior efforts have largely focused on two directions: (i) synthesizing large-scale multimodal datasets tailored for reasoning ~\cite{gao2023g, zhang2024mavis, dong2024insight}, and (ii) advancing model architectures or training objectives~\cite{meng2025mmeureka, peng2025lmmr1, deng2025openvlthinker, wei2025advancing, wei2025unsupervised}.
+However, a fundamental question has received little attention: how effectively do MLLMs process and integrate visual inputs during reasoning?

-Our work begins with a simple yet revealing observation: language-only models with image captions can sometimes outperform multimodal models on mathematical reasoning tasks.
-On MathVision~\cite{wang2025mathvision}, the language model Qwen2.5-7B~\cite{wang2024qwen2vl} achieves accuracy comparable to its multimodal counterpart Qwen2.5-VL-7B.
-When given image captions, its accuracy improves, slightly outperforming the original multimodal model.
-This pattern holds at larger scales too: the language model QwQ-32B-Preview~\cite{qwen2024qwq} with captions reaches higher accuracy than the bigger multimodal model QvQ-72B-Preview~\cite{qwen2024qvq}.
-Based on this observation, we hypothesize that a caption-augmented language model should establish a natural lower bound for the performance of an ideal multimodal model

-with comparable language understanding capabilities, since image captions contain less information than the original images.
-When MLLMs fail to outperform such caption-based LLMs, it indicates they may not effectively use their visual capabilities for mathematical reasoning.
-While they can generate accurate visual representations, they struggle to integrate this information into their reasoning process.
-Motivated by this observation, we propose a simple visual perturbation framework that enhances perceptual robustness without requiring architectural changes or additional training data.
-Our approach introduces three targeted perturbations—distractor concatenation, dominance-preserving mixup, and random rotation.
-In particular, distractor concatenation adds irrelevant visual elements to test the model's ability to focus on relevant information.
-Dominance-preserving mixup combines multiple images while maintaining the prominence of the primary content.
-Random rotation challenges the model to reason about geometrical properties regardless of orientation.
-These perturbations can be easily integrated into existing post-training pipelines including SFT~\cite{tong2024dart}, DPO~\cite{rafailov2024direct}, and GRPO~\cite{guo2025deepseekr1}.